centuryorder/cpsc240_group2_project/README.md

 NPC(+20pt): Working.
 NPC exist in the dungeon.
 You can only talk to them.
 When they die they drop what they are carrying.

 Light(+??): Working.
 Every room have a light.
 If light is off description is change to "It's to dark to see."
 If player have a light source they can see the room normally.
+Triggered by time.

 Look(+??): Working.
 User can look into the room to see what is there.

 Combat(+25pt): Scrapped!

-Locked Doors(+15pt): Not working yet.
+Locked Doors(+15pt): Scrapped!

+Crafting (+??): Some item can be combine to make a new item.